TechnicalPursuit/TIBET/INSTALL.md

 # Installation

 Before you install TIBET we recommend you check our <a href="#supported">supported platform chart</a> for your platforms/browsers.
-Microsoft Windows users may need to use Docker, for example.

 There are a number of ways to install TIBET...